-The IRWM Plan objectives of developing management plans and monitoring groundwater basins in the region and evaluating and considering groundwater banking programs have already been satisfied for many areas in the San Luis Obispo County Region as demonstrated by the groundwater plans listed in Table 12-1.
-See Section 12.4.4, for the on-going response to SGMA in San Luis Obispo.
+The IRWM Plan objectives of developing management plans and monitoring groundwater basins in the region have been satisfied for many areas in the San Luis Obispo County Region as demonstrated by the groundwater plans listed in Table 12-1.
+See Section 12.4.4, for the ongoing response to SGMA in San Luis Obispo.